When producing music in your home studio, it’s important to find a quality audio interface.

 Now when it comes to VST, the PreSonus is lacking.
 Once again, the Focusrite bundle comes into play and has some VST included within it.

 Both the PreSonus AudioBox and the Focusrite Scarlett have compatibility with most DAW’s.
-This means a no clear winner can and both of these interfaces win when it comes to DAW integration.
+This means there’s no clear winner in this regard.
+Both of these interfaces win when it comes to DAW integration.

 Windows and Mac are both used by music producers.
 Thus, it is important to find out if the audio interface you are looking to buy is compatible with your PC or laptop.